Waterfront Lot? Contact Planner Malcolm Norwood Ext. 236 first! Contact details on Staff page.

 Ten (10) days’ notice must be given to the building department prior to the occupancy of a building.

-An inspection will be performed, and once approved an occupancy permit will be issued – provided that the following approvals have been obtained – Final from Septic Inspector, Final on Entrance if culvert required, Hydro (electrical) final inspection, letter from mechanical and heating contractor.
+An inspection will be performed, and once approved an occupancy permit will be issued – provided that the following approvals have been obtained – Final from Septic Inspector, Final on Entrance if culvert required, Hydro (electrical) final inspection, letter from mechanical and heating contractor and any other outstanding requirements.
 Any outstanding engineering reports must be addressed as well as any outstanding orders.

 Civic 911 Address numbers will be assigned for new homes.